tyetrask/pin-retriever/README.md

 Within the specified output path, a directory will be created for each board `name`.
 Within each directory will be images named by their pin `id`.

+(Only public boards can be retrieved via API)

 ### To Test
 ```
 bundle exec test